thuliteio/seo.thulite.io/content/docs/built-ins/open-graph.md

 ## Generated meta tags

-Hyas SEO uses the page title and description for the title and description metadata.
+Thulite SEO uses the page title and description for the title and description metadata.
 The first 6 URLs from the `images` array are used for image metadata.
 If [page bundles](https://gohugo.io/content-management/page-bundles/) are used and the `images` array is empty or undefined, images with file names matching `*feature*`, `*cover*`, or `*thumbnail*` are used for image metadata.

-Hyas SEO also uses various optional metadata set:
+Thulite SEO also uses various optional metadata set:

 - Date, published date, and last modified data are used to set the published time metadata if specified.
 - `audio` and `videos` are URL arrays like `images` for the audio and video metadata tags, respectively.
 - The first 6 `tags` on the page are used for the tags metadata.
 - The `series` taxonomy is used to specify related “see also” pages by placing them in the same series.

-Hyas SEO generates the following meta tags — for example:
+Thulite SEO generates the following meta tags — for example:

 ```html
 <meta property="og:title" content="Welcome to Doks">